-We first saw Charleston, SC-based artist, Whitney Stoddard’s paintings at the Shain Gallery’s Paper Show earlier this year, and were so excited to find out that Whitney will now be represented by the Shain Gallery.
-Whitney’s work featured tea stained paper, a process that the artist has perfected over the years and features vintage inspired abstract portrait created with a combination of charcoal and graphite sketch, acrylic paint and India ink.
-Whitney’s work definitely has a certain ‘je ne sais quoi’ that we love to see in artwork and we look forward to the new pieces that will be coming to Charlotte.
+We first saw Charleston, SC-based artist, Whitney Stoddard’s paintings at the Shain Gallery’s Paper Show earlier this year, and we were so excited to find out that Whitney will now be represented by the Shain Gallery.
+Whitney’s work featured tea-stained paper, a process that the artist has perfected over the years, and features vintage-inspired abstract portraits created with a combination of charcoal and graphite sketch, acrylic paint, and India ink.
+Whitney’s work definitely has a certain ‘Je ne sais quoi’ that we love to see in artwork and we look forward to the new pieces that will be coming to Charlotte.

 When did you know you wanted to be an artist?